hraberg/mimir/README.md

 Mímir aims to implement a Rete network as a base.
 I don't vouch for its correctness, soundness or anything, actually.
 Like Mímir surely would attest, using it would be somewhat headless.
 Here's how it looks:

-#### The first example from chapter 2 in Doorenbos, "The Basic Rete Algorithm":
+#### The first example from chapter 2, "The Basic Rete Algorithm" in Doorenbos:

 ```clojure
   (facts B1 on B2